murlo2/fractional_work/README.md

 - **Frontend logs**: Check the terminal where you ran `npm start`
 - **Browser console**: Press F12 in your browser for frontend errors
 - **Network tab**: Check API calls in browser developer tools

-## Features in Detail

-### Player List
-- Responsive grid layout that adapts to screen size
-- Sort by multiple criteria with visual indicators
-- Loading states and error handling
-- One-click data loading from external API

-### Player Details
-- Modal overlay with comprehensive player information
-- LLM-generated descriptions using Google Gemini (free!)
-- Statistics displayed in an organized grid
-- Smooth animations and transitions

-### Player Editing
-- Form validation and error handling
-- Real-time updates to the player list
-- Automatic description regeneration after edits
-- Responsive form layout

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

 ## License